Dhofar Liberation Front

-The two leadership characters that would be at the core of the front's short history were Musallam bin Nufl and Yusuf bin Alawi bin Abdullah.
+The two key leadership figures that would be at the core of the organization were Musallam bin Nufl and Yusuf bin Alawi.
 They began the Dhofar rebellion against the Sultanate of Muscat and Oman, and were supported by South Yemen after its independence in 1967.
+Almost all weapons were supplied through South Yemen, and many of the cadres went to China to study guerrilla warfare.